brytebee/tic_tac_toe_/README.md

 - Players will be moving their symbols on board alternatively targeting to fill three same symbols successive horizontally, vertically or diagonal, to Win.
 - Both players will move their symbols nine time.
 If none win the game, it's a draw and Game over!.

-## Install
-- In a terminal window type `gem install RSpec`
-- Once RSpec install has finished, `type RSpec --init`
-- You will see a folder spec and a file .rspec
-- Inside the spec folder you'll see a spec_helper.rb file.

 ## Run
-inside the repository, there is a RSpec-testing file called enu_test.
+- [ ] Inside the repository, there is a bin folder

-go to the folder inside your terminal and type `RSpec`
+- [ ] Go to the folder inside your terminal and type `ruby main`

-## Testing
-In this project, we used Rspec to test all the methods. do this steps:
-- [x] Navigate to "ruby_testing" directory inside the project.
-- [x] Run `rspec spec/enu_test.rb`

-- or just run this command `rspec ruby_testing/spec/enu_test.rb`

 ### Prerequisites